uhire/uhire.github.io/index.md

 ## Milestone 2: Update Functionality
-Link to [Milestone 2](https://github.com/uhire/uhire-app/projects/2) Milestone 2 consisted of 10 issues and began on April 4, 2019 and is currently in progress.
+Link to [Milestone 2](https://github.com/uhire/uhire-app/projects/2) Milestone 2 consisted of 10 issues, began on April 4, 2019 and was completed on April 21, 2019.
 The goal of Milestone 2 is to update the functionality of the app.
 For example adding search functions, adding roles, and correcting the corresponding homepages.